-Be sure to choose an inventory management software that connects with your channels and partners using an API or EDI so your stock levels stay updated in real time for every channel, warehouse, and fulfillment provider.
+With a multichannel inventory system, you can keep track of everything and ensure you continue to generate revenue.
+When choosing an inventory management software, be sure to look for one that connects with your channels and partners using an API or EDI, so your stock levels stay updated in real-time for every channel, warehouse, and fulfillment provider.

-As we mentioned early, today’s multi-channel shoppers are motivated by how affordably and easily they can get a product.
+As we mentioned earlier on, today’s multichannel shoppers are motivated by how affordable, easy, and fast they can get a product.

 Comparison shopping engines (CSEs) like Google Shopping, Shopzilla, NexTag, PriceGrabber, and others answer this need by displaying a variety of different merchants’ products side by side so shoppers can make quick, educated purchasing decisions.

-CSEs usually come in two flavors: Free and pay-to-play (check out a bunch of providers here).
-Once you’ve chosen your service, to “feed the beast” all you need to do is hook them up with a product feed—which is another channel PIM software should be able to help you manage and optimize.
+CSEs usually come in two flavors: Free and pay-to-play.
+Once you’ve chosen your service, to “feed the beast,” all you need to do is hook them up with a product feed—which is another channel PIM software should be able to help you manage and optimize.

 Nothing says “we don’t want your business!” like choosing not to provide customer support.

 And displeased customers are happy to air your dirty laundry.
-While happy customers tell an average of nine people about a good experience, unhappy ones will tell sixteen others about your shoddy customer support.
+While happy customers tell an average of nine people about a good experience, unhappy ones will tell sixteen others about an unpleasant experience with a brand.

-But as channels outnumber your support staff, it’s understandably difficult to keep up when comments, questions, and concerns seem to be bombarding you from every direction.
-That’s why we highly recommend incorporating a powerful customer support platform into your multi-channel management workflow.
+But as channels outnumber your support staff, it becomes difficult to keep up when comments, questions, and concerns seem to be bombarding you from every direction.
+That’s why we highly recommend incorporating a powerful customer support platform into your multichannel management workflow.

 Look for one that allows you to manage as many channels as possible (think email, phone, live chat, social media integrations, and such) from one user-friendly dashboard.

 Customers are people, too.
 They want to feel valued and heard.
-Include customer support tools in your multi-channel management toolkit and you’ll be well on your way to that lucrative, raving fan base.
+So, include customer support tools in your multichannel management toolkit, and you’ll be well on your way to that lucrative, raving fan base.